Hands of Necromancy: Reception

 Kotaku described Hands of Necromancy as "a game so good it could have been Hexen III", praising its hub-based level design as "top-notch" and its unique ability to transform into enemies as "such a splendid idea".
 The review noted it was inspired by Heretic and Hexen without being beholden to them, and concluded it could stand alongside Raven Software's mid-90s fantasy shooters, calling HON Team "a name to follow".

 PCGamesN noted that "thankfully there are some developers who are still willing to try and crack the fantasy nut", praising the game's magic system, distinct monster transformations, and the ability to raise fallen foes to fight alongside the player.
 Jot Down remarked that Hands of Necromancy “does not limit itself to being a common clone and manages to cultivate a personality of its own".

 AnaitGames stated that the game "without great fanfare manages to surprise through the solidity and spontaneity of its design", and concluded that "many big-budget shooters could benefit from the audacity and innocence of Hands of Necromancy".

 Legacy

-On September 2024, Hands of Necromancy II was released, introducing two playable characters with distinct weapons, spells, and transformations.
+In September 2024, Hands of Necromancy II was released, introducing two playable characters with distinct weapons, spells, and transformations.
 Its soundtrack was composed by Spanish musician ASCIIMOV (Oscar Martín).